authlete/sd-jwt/README.md

 builder.putDecoyDigests(3);
 ```

-### SD-JWT
+### Credential JWT

-Roughly speaking, a JWT whose payload contains the "`_sd`" array somewhere
+This library calls a JWT whose payload may contain the "`_sd"` array and/or
-can be said **SD-JWT**.
+a disclosable array element somewhere **Credential JWT**.
+A credential JWT
+is always put at the head of an SD-JWT.

-This library intentionally avoids providing utility classes to build JWTs
+This library deliberately avoids providing utility classes to build JWTs
 and instead provides only a small utility (`SDObjectBuilder`) to help build
 the payload part of an SD-JWT.